 Fact 7: Twitter’s save search function will save you loads of time.

 Twitter is one of the best social media platforms to find new content.
-Type in a hashtag in Twitter’s search bar to see what others are saying about that topic.
+Type a hashtag in Twitter’s search bar to see what others are saying about that topic.

 Need help with hashtags?
 Check out our free ebook: #HASHTAGS: YOUR SOCIAL MEDIA SECRET WEAPON.

 Remember RSS?
 Like email, everyone said that it would die when Google shut down their RSS reader.

 But RSS is here to stay — and leveraging this incredible technology will help you immensely in your content curation.

 Fact 9: If you don’t delegate curation, it won’t happen.

 Because of its many benefits, content curation should be an essential tactic in your content marketing strategy.

 So treat it that way by appointing someone or a team of people as your content curators.